 federal, state, and local laws and Amazon policies applicable to those products and product

-either: (1) intended for preventing, destroying, repelling, or mitigating any pest, or (2)
+(1) any product intended for preventing, destroying, repelling, or mitigating any pest and (2)

-making any antimicrobial, antifungal, antibacterial, or pesticide claim (each, a “Pesticide”)
+any product that makes any antimicrobial, antifungal, antibacterial, anti-mold, or pesticide

 Examples of permitted listings